maydavid/rtl-dab/README.md

 * Simple BER Analysis (more to come)
 * Mode I supported

+* Ability to inject faults into the receiver.
+I need this for my PhD thesis to find out if power could be saved by tolerating faults in the receiver.
+More info: http://davidmay.org/research.html

 ### This project uses snippets from:

 * David Crawley https://github.com/chrisa/opendab GPL, v3